bharrisau/simpleflatmapper.org/0109-getting-started-jdbi.md

 ## Register SfmResultSetMapperFactory

-You can register sfm as a ResultSetMapperFactory, then using the mapTo - in place of map - it will JDBI will look for a registered Factory and is the SFM one is the only or first one it will use it to map the object.
+You can register sfm as a ResultSetMapperFactory, then use the mapTo - in place of map - it will JDBI will look for a registered Factory and is the SFM one is the only or first one it will use it to map the object.